 So, your business got a not-so-great review on Facebook or Google My Business.
 In a perfect world, you’d be able to click a button and bad reviews would disappear.
 Wow, wouldn't that be nice?
 The reality is Facebook, Google My Business, and other online review sites don't allow businesses to edit or remove reviews.
 Only the user can make those changes.

-But there is a way to properly address bad reviews to show that you (your brand) cares about their problem.
+But there is a way to properly address bad reviews to show that you/your brand care about their problem.
 And that can quickly turn a negative experience into a positive one.
 Then, if you are fortunate enough, the negative reviewer may go back and update their feedback to be more positive (fingers crossed!).

 Before we dive in any deeper, there are isolated occurrences when you can report a review that doesn’t follow Facebook’s community standards and it may be removed.
 All you have to do is click the exclamation point icon next to the Facebook review and select one of the following options:

-For Google My Business, you can report a review if you feel it violates the Terms of Service by selecting the flag icon next.
-The "report a policy violation" window will then give you a list of options to pinpoint the violation type (see below).
+For Google My Business, you can report a review if you feel it violates the Terms of Service by selecting the option next to the review to "Report a Review".
+The pop-up window will then give you a list of options to pinpoint the violation type (see below).

 How to Handle Bad Reviews Online